 Mode(s) of delivery:

-To introduce students to the nature of indigenous culture and provide understanding of its relevance in shaping positive indigenous interactions in 21st century Australia
+This unit aims to introduce students to the nature of Indigenous culture in order to facilitate an understanding of its relevance in shaping Indigenous persons’ experiences in contemporary Australia.

 On successful completion of this unit, students should be able to: